Cristiano3120/ResourceManager/README.md

 //Call this at the start of your application public void Method()
 {
-  _ = new LocalizationService("some random path...") //You dont have to use the instance instantly you can disregrad it for now
+  _ = new LocalizationService("some path...") //You dont have to use the instance instantly you can disregrad it for now }
-}
 ```